dengsauve/advent-of-code-2019/README.md

 Part two was a little more wicked, and I got caught up trying to outsmart my earlier logic.
 My final solution was a bit more elegant.
 I just checked for ascending order, then sent that array to check against a pattern set for a clean pair of doubles.

+### Day 05

+I was sick this day, and hit hardest after 7.
+I spent about 80 minutes on this challenge, couldn't get part 1, and went to bed.

+I woke up the next day, still sick, but was able to finish part 1 in 3 minutes.
+Part 2 took a bit longer, but finally got it.
+I'm planning on refactoring the IntCode Computer class before tonight's challenge.